-- unacceptable amount of smoke nuisance. - 16.
-There is bin storage at the front of the property, no details have been provided.
-Will 14 bins fit in front of the property for collection? - 17.
-No Traffic Impact Assessment has been provided. - 18.
-No landscaping detail of the finished development. - 19.
-Is the sewer infrastructure adequate for the proposal.
-No details provided - 20.
-Is mains water infrastructure adequate.
-No details provided. - 21.
-There is no soil classification provided by way of geotechnical report as there are considerable moisture issues on site. - 22.
-This type of development on correctly planned and zoned land would be supported by Council and the local community, without impact on residents in residential zoned areas.
-It is not in keeping with the established area. - 23.
-The proposal looks a lot like the approved works at the previous Silver Sands Resort which has the appropriate zoning. - 24.
-Feel the scale and density would be best suited to a non-residential area.
+unacceptable amount of smoken uisance.
+16. There is bin storage at the front of the property, no details have been provided.
+Will 14 bins fit in front of the property for collection?
+17. No Traffic Impact Assessment has been provided.
+18. No landscaping detail of the finished development.
+19. Is the sewer infrastructure adequate for the proposal.
+No details provided 20.
+Is mains water infrastructure adequate No details provided.
+21. There is no soil classification provided by way of geotechnical report as there are considerable moisture issues or site.
+22. This type of development on correctly planned and zoned land would be supported by Council and the locat community, without impact or residents in residential zoned areas.
+I is not in keeping with the established area.
+23. The proposal looks a lot like the approved works at the previous Silve Sands Resort which has the appropriate zoning. assessed at the planning stage.
+22. Visitor accommodation is a permissible use in residential zones.
+The scale of this proposal has been assessed as discussed above.
+23. Noted 24.
+Noted, see assessment above. zoning.
+24. Feel the scale and density would be best suited to a non-residential area. ڋ